nextstrain/ncov/narratives/ncov_sit-rep_2020-05-01.md

 We can look at St. Petersburg as a counterexample.
 <br><br>
 As with Moscow, there are samples from St. Petersburg across the tree, indicating that there have been multiple introductions.
-Contrastingly, if you 'Explore the Data Yourself' (top right) and zoom into the main cluster in the center of this view, we can see a large clade that is made up entirely of samples from St. Petersburg.
+Contrastingly, if you click 'Explore the Data Yourself' and zoom into the main cluster in the center of this view, we can see a large clade that is made up entirely of samples from St. Petersburg.
 <br><br>
 This pattern is consistent with one of these introductions to St. Petersburg taking off to spark widespread transmission across the city, starting around the first week of March.
 This large outbreak cluster is most closely related to samples from Western Europe, although we cannot rule out the possibility of an unsampled, intermediate transmission from elsewhere.
 <!-- There is no right side text -->